DragonL40/logseq/pages/Introduction to Computer Systems (356).md

 	- From C to assembly code: `gcc -0g -c -s file1.c`
 	- Looking at binary files: `gcc -0g -c file1.c`, `hexdump -C file1.o`
 	- From binary to assembly: `gcc -0g -c file1.c`, `objdump -d file1.o`
+- How to refer to a chuck of memory?
+	- The starting address + the size (B, W, L, Q)
-- How is memory organized?
+-
 	- Because each byte of memory has its own address we can picture memory as one column bytes -